qleet/user-docs/docs/guides/getting-started.md

 ```bash
 tptctl get workloads
 ```

+Note: the status of the workload will state `Reconciling` or `Down` for a short time until the workload is running.
+It will usually take a minute or two for the container images to be pulled to start the containers.
+Once the threeport agent confirms the workload is up, you will see the status become `Healthy`.

 We can also use `kubectl` to query the Kubernetes API directly.
 First, set a local environment variable to the appropriate namespace for the Wordpress application: